Will COVID-19 set working moms back? No, that’s not how our story goes

 Threat: Daycare and schools aren’t aligned with office reopenings

 During World War II, as the government drew women out of their homes and into the factories, there was a huge open question about how to do it: With women at work, who would take care of the children?
-They rapidly conceived of and authorized funding for a solution: universal day care for the children of women who took jobs in factories or government offices to aid the war effort.
-The program put federally subsidized child care centers in nearly every state, and six million women participated in the war effort.
+They rapidly conceived of and authorized funding for a solution: universal daycare for the children of women who took jobs in factories or government offices to aid the war effort.
+The program put federally subsidized childcare centers in nearly every state, and 6 million women participated in the war effort.

-Maybe one day child care services will become part of our labor infrastructure again, but until that time, companies looking to keep their talent are the ones that must act.
-Factoring child care and education into your benefits program now will set you up to attract and retain talent.
-Financial relief like stipends for child care and flexible family leave policies are an easy place to start, but there’s much more opportunity than that.
+Maybe one day childcare services will become part of our labor infrastructure again, but until that time, companies looking to keep their talent are the ones that must act.
+Factoring childcare and education into your benefits program now will set you up to attract and retain talent.
+Financial relief like stipends for childcare and flexible family leave policies are an easy place to start, but there’s much more opportunity than that.

-How about working with organizations to facilitate the creation of teaching and child care pods for employees?
-Or dedicating a portion of your office to on-site child care or socially distanced play areas?
+How about working with organizations to facilitate the creation of teaching and childcare pods for employees?
+Or dedicating a portion of your office to on-site childcare or socially distanced play areas?
 Startups are no strangers to using benefits, perks, and amenities to draw talent and keep employees happy.
 With standard in-office items like stocked open kitchens and weekly yoga on hiatus, now’s a good time to assess which perks will actually make the biggest impact going forward.
 Polling your employees about which amenities they actually care about may surprise you, and adjustments here can help make room in your budget for the kinds of benefits that support working moms.

 Threat: Women are often automatically the ones to tag out

 When a family has to decide who steps back to stay at home, there are plenty of things that factor into that decision.
 But one of the primary factors is simple: Who makes more money?
 Eliminating any pay gaps within your sphere of influence will make you more competitive.
-You’re not just competing with other firms for talent; in this economy, you’re competing against the cost of child care and the salary of your employee’s partner.
+You’re not just competing with other firms for talent; in this economy, you’re competing against the cost of childcare and the salary of your employee’s partner.
 Even with fair compensation and under the best of circumstances, some women will still have to leave the workforce.
 One solution to that is making the transition back as easy as possible.

 What would make it easier for moms to step back into the workforce?
 First, embrace the remote working reality and open up your hiring to any location.
 Next, base compensation on the experience and value they bring, not just their last salary.
 Finally, commit to hiring working mothers.
 Make this an objective for your recruiters or partner with organizations like The Mom Project to diversify your pipeline.

-Threat: Believing that moms’ reality is the same
+Threat: Believing that a mom’s reality is the same as yours

 Being a true ally for working mothers requires facing the reality of this situation with clear eyes, instead of presumptions.
 This is tricky for child-free managers, but can be even trickier for working dads who may be tempted to equate their own experiences with those of their female colleagues.
 To be sure, working fathers have been burdened by COVID-19, although their partners may not agree with their assessments of just how much.
 But the experience of working mothers is fundamentally different.
 That experience includes the invisible and unending “mommy” to-do list like scheduling appointments and play dates, and the continuous emotional labor of managing their kids’ feelings while also managing their own anxiety about losing pace in their careers.